script-sage/Reddit-Subreddit-Joiner/README.md

     password = "your_password"
     ```

+5. Open the 'input.txt' file and paste all the subreddits even it is a whole website containing names of r/ subreddits, it will automatically extract subreddits from that list.

-5. Execute the script by running the following command:
+6. Execute the script by running the following command:

     ```bash
     python reddit_joiner.py